 Throughout the 1980s he pioneered health promotion measures and was instrumental in setting up the Heartbeat Wales programme and founding Chair of the Wales Health Promotion Authority.
-He has also played a key role on the management and development of medical education.
+He has also played a key role in the management and development of medical education.

-In 2007 he chaired major review of the Welsh Healthcare Library services for Cardiff University and remains an active Board member of Public Health Wales.
+In 2007 he chaired a major review of the Welsh Healthcare Library services for Cardiff University and remains an active Board member of Public Health Wales.

 John Reardon Smith

 John Reardon Smith is Chairman of The Reardon Smith Nautical Trust and a former Director of two ship-owning companies, Reardon Smith and the Leeds Shipping Company.

 He served on the Board of two Marine Mutual Insurance Companies, The West of England and The United Kingdom Protection and Indemnity Associations.